tanld02/CodeChallenge/README.md

 # Backend Developer Code Challenge

-This is a code challenge, which is intended to give RWE Solution Engineers a clear picture as to how you solve problems.
+This is a code challenge, which is intended to give Solution Engineers a clear picture as to how you solve problems.

 The tasks outlined in the code challenge are written in a style similar to User Stories, which may be found in a project.